PRI: Weak BB autonomy fuels NPL, inflation and capital flight

 Ashikur Rahman, principal economist, PRI, delivered the keynote presentation.

 He said: “The issue of central bank independence has long been a subject of discussion.
 Theoretical models and cross-country experience are suggestive that inflation can be effectively controlled when inflation expectations are anchored at low levels, money supply is properly managed, and the exchange rate remains stable.
-Such macroeconomic management is only possible when the central bank enjoys credibility, and that credibility stems from its independence.
-This is why, since the 1990s, central bank independence has become a dominant doctrine in economic management.
-When supply shocks occur, their impact is mitigated by a tight monetary policy.
-Therefore, economic logic should direct monetary policy, not narrow political interests, which can only happen if we have an independent and capable central bank.”
+Economic logic should direct monetary policy, not narrow political interests, which can only happen if we have an independent and capable central bank.”

 The presentation also stated that persistent inflation and financial instability have reversed poverty reduction gains.